yeonuk44/yeonuk44.github.io/_posts/2023-09-10-concatenate-substring-to-create-string.markdown

 <!-- outline-start -->

-### How to concatenate partial strings to create a string (with.Java)
+### In this article, we learned how to concatenate partial strings to create a string (with.Java).

+We've been solving coding test problems, reflecting on the problems we've solved, and learning about other ways to solve them.

+Let's start with the problem.

 {:data-align="center"}

 <!-- outline-end -->

-We're going to learn by solving a coding test problem, doing a retrospective on the problem we solved, and looking at other ways to solve it.

-Let's start with the problem.

 #### Problem